 The churches are followed by stilt-walkers, the San Francisco Cheer Team and a smattering of state and local politicians, including the Mayor in a beautifully restored Woody surf wagon.
 A random group of boys in tutus and girls with tiny dogs follow the political crowd, and then I hear a blaring bass and look up the street to see an approaching contingent dressed all in red with the exception of one bright green pirate and a girl in a flouncing black mini and striped tights.

 I punch Max in the arm.
 “They’re coming!”

 “I can see, mom.”

-I pass a number of friends, acquaintances and familiar faces along the way, but I don’t stop long in any one place, trying to keep pace with the thrumming beat as it heads towards the clock-tower at the end of Pacific Avenue.
+I pass a number of friends, acquaintances and familiar faces along the way, but I don’t stop long in any one place, following the thrumming beat as it heads towards the clock tower at the end of Pacific Avenue.
 I’m up near Bookshop Santa Cruz when I run headlong into another spectator.

 “Whoa!”
 He grabs me by the shoulders and steps back.
 “Jules!”

+With his ginger beard and wide smile, he shines there in the midst of the crowd.
 I hug him fiercely as a blast of music announces the arrival of The AIDS Project’s group.
-Jesús turns to see them and I tug on his sleeve.
+Jesús turns to see them, and I tug on his sleeve.